clarus/coq-blog/posts/2014-11-25 Make a Coq package.md

 `coq_makefile` is clever and also generates an `install` rule, among over things.

-## Publish a development version
+## Publish
+To publish a new version you need to make a release.
+In the GitHub page of your project, go to the *releases* section and add a new release named `1.0.0`.
+People tend to use the [SemVer](http://semver.org/) convention for the version names, as `MAJOR.MINOR.PATCH`:

+* `MAJOR`: major changes
+* `MINOR`: minor changes
+* `PATCH`: bug fixes

-We first publish a development version.
-We will do a pull-request to add our new package (see [pull-requests on GitHub](https://help.github.com/articles/using-pull-requests/) if you need help).
-Fork the [OPAM Coq repository](https://github.com/coq/opam-coq-archive) and add a folder `coq:that-super-proof/coq:that-super-proof.dev` in `extra-dev/packages/`.
-All package names must be in small caps and in the `coq:` namespace.
-You can also use your own `coq:name:` namespace for bigger projects.
+We do a pull-request to add our new package (see [pull-requests on GitHub](https://help.github.com/articles/using-pull-requests/) if you need help).
+Fork the [OPAM Coq repository](https://github.com/coq/opam-coq-archive) and add a folder `coq:that-super-proof/coq:that-super-proof.dev` in `released/packages/`.
+All package names must be in small caps and start by `coq:` namespace.

 A package is described by three files: